lordkhan2/ExpenseTracker/README.md

 At the current stage, the application has not been deployed in the AppStore and hence there is no way to download it or run it natively in a iPhone.
 Hence, the only way to run it is through Xcode from a Mac device and use an emulator or connect an iPhome to use the application.
+Note: Open the app in XCode with the .xcworkspace file.